Postpartum Doula Services

 From the information gathered we come up with a plan which includes how many visits I’ll make and for how long.
 Often, during my first visit, I arrive a little earlier to get acquainted with your family, and your sleep set up and to see how your bedtime routine is managed.
 All of this will help me to set up a sleep plan that is perfect for your family.

 The goal is always to move toward less and less visits and to leave you with a routine and a fully rested family.
 I’ve worked with families for as little as one night, and as much as 4 months 2-3 nights a week.
-The amount of time I spend with your family will depend on many factors and can usually be estimated after the first visit.
+The amount of time I spend with your family will depend on many factors and can usually be estimated after the initial meeting.

-Whether you choose day or nighttime support or a little of both, having a postpartum doula will allow you to better enjoy your postpartum period and transition into parenting with excitement!
+Whether you choose day or nighttime support or a little of both, having a postpartum doula will allow you to better enjoy your postpartum period and transition into parenting rested and well healed!

-Please, schedule a call with me so that we can discuss whether or not these services are right for you and so that I can answer all of your questions
+Please, schedule a call with me so that we can discuss whether we are the right fit for you.